 A parent’s income will be determined under the Federal Child Support Guidelines.

-A parent’s personal tax return income may not be the income that is used for calculation of child support, and thus it is very important to obtain legal advice on this issue.
+A parent’s personal tax return income may not be the income that is used for the calculation of child support, and thus it is very important to obtain legal advice on the issue of income determination.
 For example:

 The amount of basic child support will depend on: